giis-uniovi/retorch/README.md

 ```

 #### Preparing the docker-compose.yml file
-The RETORCH tool also requires to parametrize the docker-compose used to deploy the application, by means include the
+The RETORCH tool also requires to parametrize the docker-compose used to deploy the application by means including the
-necessary environment variables in the containers names and URIs, as well as the placeholders of the images above specified.
+necessary environment variables in the containers names and URIs, as well as the placeholders of the images specified above.
-The next code present how was done in one of the services of the [FullTeaching Test Suite](https://github.com/giis-uniovi/retorch-st-fullteaching):
+The following snippet present how it was done in one of the services of the [FullTeaching Test Suite](https://github.com/giis-uniovi/retorch-st-fullteaching):

 ```diff
 services: